Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022.

-## Content

-* `t-photos` Team photos (includes one official group photo and one funny team photo).
-* `v-photos` Vehicle photos (6 angles: front, back, sides, top, bottom).
-* `video` contains a link to our driving demonstration video
-* `schemes` Schematic diagrams of the electromechanical system (motors, sensors, controllers, wiring).
-* `src` Source code for the vehicle:
-*
-        Python (Raspberry Pi) → Vision, lane following, obstacle avoidance, parking logic.
-        Arduino → Motor + servo bridge (serial protocol for PWM and steering).
-* `models` 3D printing, laser cutting, and CNC files for chassis and mechanical components.
-* `other` Documentation, datasets, hardware specs, and supporting materials for preparing the vehicle.

 ## Content of Repository

 | Folder     | Description |